-Death investigation is a complicated process, included a variety of different members of a police department in addition to other forensic disciplines working together toward the goal of solving a case.
-Medical examiners and coroners utilize death scene investigation forms to assist in identifying an individual's cause and manner of death, among other findings.
-As proper investigation is vital, having a set of standardized guidelines for law enforcement to reference would bridge any potential gaps in documentation and make it easier for officers to address salient and necessary information.
+Death investigation is a complicated process and proper investigation is critical.
+Medical examiners and coroners utilize death scene investigation forms to assist in identifying, among other findings, an individual's cause and manner of death.
+Having a standardized investigation form for law enforcement would bridge any potential gaps in documentation and make it easier for officers to address salient and necessary information.
 Noting that there is currently a lack of such a comprehensive resource, the Michigan Suicide Prevention Commission formed a workgroup that is helping in the creation and promotion of such a document that better caters to law enforcement and their needs.
 This form will make it easier and more efficient for law enforcement to document more detailed information, some of which is traditionally not collected, and can then be forwarded to assist medical examiners or coroners in their final assessment of a suicide related death.
+Resulting in a more comprehensive view of precipitating factors that may have impacted an individual's suicide and a more detailed data set that can inform future prevention initiatives.